exiang/open_hub_wiki/Production-Environment-Setup.md

    * Collation: `uft8mb4_unicode_ci`
 7. Last, copy the created database name, database hostname, database username and database user password.

+### Setup AWS IAM
+We recommend using IAM instead of your root key.
+Make sure you tick the `Programmatic access` but not `AWS Management Console access` Next, provide the following permissions:
+* AmazonElastiCacheFullAccess
+* AmazonS3FullAccess
+* AmazonElasticFileSystemFullAccess

+ AmazonElasticFileSystemFullAccess
 ### Setup AWS S3 buckets
 We needs 2 buckets here, one for public access and another to store secure files
 #### Public Bucket